penntaylor/reductions/README.md

 Reductions
 ==========

-Reductions is an addition to Enumerable that returns an array containing all of the intermediate values generated in a call to Enumerable#reduce.
+Reductions is an addition to Ruby's Enumerable module that returns an array containing all of the intermediate values generated in a call to Enumerable#reduce.